 Sokol earns All-American Gold Glove

 Edmonds College baseball sophomore infielder Nic Sokol was named to the 2019 ABCA Rawlings Pacific Association All-American Gold Glove team.
 The slick fielding versatile infielder played multiple spots for the Tritons and was the only player in the NWAC to make the list.
 All-American Gold Glove team >>

 11 Tritons named to North All-Region and Gold Glove Team; three land All-NWAC honors

-LONGVIEW -- Edmonds CC baseball fell in two straight games at the NWAC Championship Tournament on Thursday and Friday, and were eliminated from the double elimination bracket ending their season in 7th place overall.
+LONGVIEW -- Edmonds College baseball fell in two straight games at the NWAC Championship Tournament on Thursday and Friday, and were eliminated from the double elimination bracket ending their season in 7th place overall.